Skip to main content

 Interested faculty may submit a project application at the below link.
 Current/former AURCA mentors are eligible to apply for a new or continuing project.
 We will review the full project application pool when considering the extent of new and continuing projects to select for the upcoming year.

-AURCA Project Application
+AURCA Mentor Application

 Sample Projects